mohamedawnallah/Kalbonyan_Elmarsos/Udemy/The Git & Github bootcamp/Readme.md

 📌 Why Rebase ?
 We get a much cleaner project history.
 No unnecessary merge commits!
 We end up with a linear project history

 📌 The GOLDEN RULE WHEN NOT TO REBASE?
-   Never Rebase commits that have been shared with others.
+   `Never Rebase commits that have been shared with others`.
 If you have already pushed commits up to Github...
 DO NOT rebase them unless you're positive no one on the team is using those commits.

 📌 Handling Conflicts & Rebasing